 The resulting fights can sour relationships, and result in serious financial damage.
 Think twice before roping someone else in.
 An extra bedroom is seldom worth this sort of risk.

-If you like peace and quiet, for example, you might not want to be Paya Lebar, which is intended to become a business hub.
+If you like peace and quiet, for example, you might not want to be near Paya Lebar, which has been designated to become a business hub.
 On the other hand, that may be exactly what you want, if you’re hoping to use the flat for rental income many years from now.